Key takeaways

 5. Spell out the changes

 Clearly articulate each modification using numbered sections or bullet points.
 Specify which clauses are revised, the exact new wording, and any additional terms.
+Instead of "updates to terms," write: "Clause 5 regarding late payment penalties is amended to increase the fee from 5% to 7% effective May 1, 2025."

 6. Lock in with signatures

 Ensure that all parties involved in the original contract sign the supplement.
-Document their full names, titles, and the date of signing to solidify enforceability.
+Document their full names, titles, and the date of signing.
+In Fernandez v.
+HR Parking Inc., a missing signature on a supplementary document led to the court dismissing an agreed settlement.
+One missing signature undid the entire agreement.

 7. Final check: Does this document stand on its own?